Ladysnake/Nomad-Books/README.md

 #### Obtaining

-Grass pages can be found in all dungeon, mineshaft, jungle temple chests and cartographer chests in stacks of 1.
+Grass pages have a 50% chance to be found in any dungeon, mineshaft, jungle temple chests and cartographer chests in stacks of 1.
+Grass pages can also be obtained from nomad books by dismantling them.

-Grass pages can also be obtained from nomad books and pages.
-When putting a deployed nomad book or page in a crafting inventory, said book or page can be dismantled into its corresponding number of pages.

 ## Nomad Books